minhle2212044/minhle2212044/README.md

 ### 👨‍🎓 About Me
 - 🎓 I'm a Computer Science student at Ho Chi Minh City University of Technology (HCMUT).
-- 💻 Passionate about backend development, artificial intelligence (AI), and Internet of Things (IoT) systems.
+- 💻 Passionate about backend development, artificial intelligence (AI).
 - 🌱 Continuously learning and exploring new technologies to improve my skills and contribute to impactful projects.
 - 🤝Eager to collaborate on real-world applications and open-source initiatives.
 - 🎯Striving to become a well-rounded developer capable of solving practical problems through smart and scalable solutions.